SamStudio8/lost-notes/rust/03-collections.md

 }
 ```

+* `v.contains(x)` return `bool`

 ## `String` ..."String" (str)

 * https://doc.rust-lang.org/std/string/struct.String.html
-* Defined in the standard library, not to be confused with `&str` (String slices) defined in the Rust core (e.g. reference string slices for string literals) ...or indeed with other string types (OsString, OsStr, CString, CStr)
+* Defined in the standard library, not to be confused with the primitive `str` (string slice) type defined in the Rust core (e.g. reference string slices for string literals) ...or indeed with other string types (OsString, OsStr, CString, CStr)
 * Triumvirate of complexity because Rust likes errors, strings are hard, and UTF-8
   * [Why is capitalizing the first letter of a string so convoluted in Rust?
 ](https://stackoverflow.com/questions/38406793/why-is-capitalizing-the-first-letter-of-a-string-so-convoluted-in-rust)